 A Lineage of Knights

 The EDH claims a long lineage for the Richards and Taylor families.
 A 1996 EDH “Ancestor and Genealogy Report” lists various sources, including the Scottish crown, “blood of the Czar” and Pocahontas.
-(EDH Report List.)
+(EDH Report List; Knights 2007.)
 Jo Ann states that the Richards are “blooded and would still be titled had the family not left Germany.
 They are members of the German/Dutch House of Nassau/Orange whose family tree is said to wind back to the Norse God Odin and the House of David.
 They are distantly related to many of the royal families in Europe.”
 (Knights of the Cold War.)
 It is not certain where the Richards family might lie in the royal family tree which reaches back to the 10th century rather than Odin.
 Mark makes no mention about the Richards lineage in relation to Gwendolyn, his aunt.
 Perhaps she did not inherit the superpower genes and couldn’t ride to Valhalla.

-It is said that “a number of sources” state that Major Richards was the youngest member of the Knight’s Templar in the 20th Century and turned down many offers of knighthood.
+“A number of sources” claim that Major Richards was the youngest member of the Knight’s Templar in the 20th Century and turned down many offers of knighthood.
 Mark states that “men like Father lived with a different set of rules.”
 He is called a “Germanic prince ready to ride with the heroes of Valhalla, at Odin’s side, against any and all evil.”